alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The same is true in puzzlehunting.
-Answers are often alphabetical as a confirmation step, and I will usually check alpha order *very* early (when ~20% of the clues have been solved), since knowing this early can speed up clue answering and fix mistakes for later extraction.
+Answers are often alphabetical as a confirmation step, and I will usually check alpha order *very* early (when ~20% of the clues have been solved), since knowing this early can speed up clue solving and let you catch mistakes as soon as they break alpha order.

-To draw a transportation analogy, traffic lights and rules don't exist to slow you down, they exist to speed you up.
+To draw a transportation analogy, traffic lights and rules don't exist to slow you down, they exist to speed you up by letting you drive through intersections without having to negotiate right of way.
 Guardrails are there to make your solve more streamlined - search them out and use them!